karlseguin/metrics.zig/readme.md

 #### `write(metrics: anytype, writer anytype) !void`
 Calls the `write(writer) !void` method on every metric field within `metrics`.

 Library developers are expected to wrap this method in a `writeMetric(writer: anytype) !void` function.
+This function requires a pointer to your metrics.

 ### Counter(T)
 A `Counter(T)` is used for incrementing values. `T` can be an unsigned integer or a float.
 Its two main methods are `incr()` and `incrBy(value: T)`. `incr()` is a short version of `incrBy(1)`.